-Minister's Dependent Grants are available to dependents of ministers or missionaries who earn their primary salary in Christian Church (Disciples of Christ) or United Church of Christ ministries or vocations.
-Students must also demonstrate financial need according to the FAFSA.
+Minister's Dependent Grants are available to dependents of ministers or missionaries who earn their primary salary in Christian Church (Disciples of Christ) or United Church of Christ ministries or vocations, Students must also demonstrate financial need according to the FAFSA.

-Church membership must be verified by your minister by February 1 of your senior year.
+Church membership must be verified by your minister.
 The Cane Ridge Scholarships, Guy and Nell Waldrop Disciples Leadership Scholarships and Disciples Chalice Grants require a letter of recommendation from a minister.
 If a student is eligible for multiple Disciples awards, only the highest award may be offered.